-A Biblical accounting of God’s giving His People words of encouragement during those times when bad things are happening.
-The insight for this article stems from David Platt’s “Old Testament Survey” and a major theme of his was to remember a people, a place, and a purpose throughout that survey.
+A Biblical account of God giving His people encouragement and help during those times when bad things are happening.
+A theme borrowed from David Platt’s Bible study, “Old Testament Survey” will be a helpful tool.
+A major theme of his was to remember a people, a place, and a purpose throughout that survey.
 It is sound, sensible advice.
 In the broad scope of all the Holy scriptures we should ask: God’s people – who are they?
 God’s kingdom – Where is it?
 God’s purpose – Why did things happened the way they have?

 A good starting point for this article is to go back to Abraham’s great, great, great, great, great … grandson Moses and the events of the Exodus.
 Actually, the real beginning goes back to a time before the Exodus occurred.
-This pre-exodus information is a key to the rest of the article and is very important.
+This pre-exodus information important and is a key to the rest of the article.

 Egyptologist, Dr. James K. Haufmier, of Wheaton College has discovered the oldest or second oldest Alphabetic inscription ever found.
 It was probably written by an Israelite slave from Egypt, sometime before the exodus.
 The Semitic inscription was located in a turquoise mine in the Sinai Peninsula.
 At the time of its writing the peninsula was controlled by Egypt and the Israelites were slaves